ncbi/ribovore/00README.txt

 ##############################################################################
 SETTING UP ENVIRONMENT VARIABLES

+Some aspects of the following instructions apply only on NCBI computers.
+NCBI-specific steps will need to be revised later.

 Before you can run ribotyper.pl, you will need to update some of your environment variables.
 To do this, add the following four lines to your .bashrc file (if you use bash shell) or .cshrc file (if you use C